- Restaurants

 1. Akasa: Best Affordable Restaurants With a View Singapore (Tanjong Pagar / CBD)

-If you’re looking for affordable restaurants with a view Singapore where the food is just as impressive as the setting, Akasa deserves the top spot on your list.
+If you’re looking for affordable restaurants with a view Singapore where the food actually holds up to the setting — not just a backdrop for mediocre plates — Akasa earns the top spot.

 Why Akasa beats the competition:

-Most scenic restaurants in Singapore ask you to trade food quality for a view.
-Akasa refuses that compromise.
-The Royal Butter Chicken alone has received glowing Google reviews, with diners describing it as “the best butter chicken” they’ve ever had in Singapore.
-And when you pair that with outdoor city views, attentive service, and a healthy lunch that starts at extremely accessible price points, Akasa becomes not just an affordable fine dining singapore.
+Most scenic restaurants in Singapore make you choose — view or food quality, pick one.
+Akasa doesn’t accept that.
+The Royal Butter Chicken alone pulls in reviews calling it “the best butter chicken” they’ve ever had in Singapore.
+Pair that with exterior city views, vigilant service, and a lunch that starts at really accessible price points, and Akasa becomes not just an affordable fine dining Singapore choice but the affordable fine dining Singapore option.

 2. PS.Cafe at Ann Siang Hill: Green Views in the Heart of the City